 There are various ways through which an individual can become an Italian national and these are the main ones:

-• by blood right (descent): a child born to an Italian parent, mother or father, is also an Italian national; before 1948, it was not possible for an Italian mother to transfer citizenship to her child; furthermore, a child born in Italy of stateless or unknown parents is also automatically Italian;
+- by blood right (descent): a child born to an Italian parent, mother or father, is also an Italian national – before 1948, it was not possible for an Italian mother to transfer citizenship to her child and furthermore, a child born in Italy of stateless or unknown parents is also automatically Italian;

 The process of applying for Italian nationality in 2023